 Poet Robert L. Lynn is available in many venues for reading of his poems and seminars on poetry writing.

-He is a part of the Poetry in the Schools Program of the Georgia Poetry Society and goes into high schools, middle and elementary schools.
+For a decade he was a part of the Poetry in the Schools Program of the Georgia Poetry Society and read his verse in high schools, middle and elementary schools.
 In late 2010 he presented poems to 800 sixth graders at

 Middle School in